 I like chocolate, but I don’t want my children to learn to steal, lie or cheat.
 Today, there are no dark chocolate bars hiding in my secret place.

-It's not fair unless I provide an alternative: Attend a Torah class at your local Chabad House.
-Then go work out at the gym for 20 minutes.
-You'll get high, higher than you could imagine.
+It’s not fair unless I provide an alternative: Attend a Torah class at your local Chabad House.
+The teachings of the chassidic masters and the kabbalists are great meditation material.
+Throw your mind into something deep and mind-altering—only that in this case, you are the one altering your own mind.
+And you can also go work out at the gym for 30 minutes.
+You’ll get high, higher than you could imagine.